Bubblr-Inc/ai-vault-aws-installation/README.md

 kubectl create secret generic gpt-data-db \
   --from-literal=password='<ENTER PASSWORD HERE>'
 ```
 The second is the encryption key for your database.
-This should be an alpha-numeric string of at least 16 characters.
+This should be an random string of at least 16 characters.
+Hint: this command will create a random string for you: `openssl rand -base64 32`
 ```
  kubectl create secret generic encryption-key\
    --from-literal=key=<ENTER ENCRYPTION KEY HERE>